Signal Mountain murders: Suspect

 The owners of the land were Frank Casteel and his wife, Susie.
 When Frank noticed more and more people intruding on his land he consulted a police officer who advised him to keep a logbook of everyone he witnessed.
-Frank had a run in with the three men and wrote it down, though never mentioned anything of murder.
+Multiple witnesses would later recall Frank making statements to them about his frustrations with trespassers, saying “he would kill if he had to.”
 The men were later found dead and Casteel was a prime suspect.
-At the time Frank had a mistress, Mrs. Marie Hill, to whom Casteel’s wife sent his logbook in hopes that Mrs. Hill would leave him.
-Mrs. Hill turned in the logbook to the police for evidence.
+A witness later reported seeing Susie washing blood out of the couples Jeep.
+Larry Sneed had taken possession of the logbook in 1988.

 Conviction

-Although there was no mention of violent behavior in the book and no physical evidence to support Casteel’s conviction, he was sentenced to life in prison.
+Casteel was sentenced to life in prison.
 An appeal was made and eventually given an opportunity to overturn Casteel’s conviction in 2001.
-The attorneys said there was no hard evidence that clearly identifies Casteel as the murderer.
 In 2003 Frank Casteel was found guilty again for the triple homicide and returned to prison.

 Death

 Casteel died in prison in May 2019 at the age of 71.

 In 2020, Casteel's son Franklin Trever Casteel authored a book on the subject.